 The winter is particularly harsh on our floors.
 People are walking in with snowy boots, tracking slush onto our carpets and leaving trails of wet footprints.
 If your floors are already looking a little worse for wear, you’ll want to ensure you give them a good cleaning.
 A cleaning company can take care of your floors for you.
 You could also have a carpet cleaner to take care of any area rugs you might want to be refreshed.

 Now that you know what needs to be cleaned all you have to do is clean it.
 Need a little help?
 Book in time with a cleaning company for general tasks or find someone more specialized to tackle your curtains, windows, and appliances.
-Enjoy your clean home, your guests will appreciate the extra time you took to make things nice for them.
+Once you’re finished the holiday clean, here’s how you can get your home holiday-ready with HomeStars!

 Cover image courtesy of House Updated.